What TILE and LITE Stand For in Manual Handling: Diving into the Frameworks

 When to Choose TILE

-TILE framework works best in environments where:
+The TILE framework works best in environments where:

-Standardised procedures are essential for consistency and quality
+Standardised procedures are essential for consistency and quality.

-Task complexity requires detailed process breakdown
+Task complexity requires detailed process breakdown.

-Repetitive activities benefit from systematic task analysis
+Repetitive activities benefit from systematic task analysis.

-Multiple individuals perform similar tasks requiring standard approaches
+Multiple individuals perform similar tasks requiring standard approaches.

-Process improvement focuses on task optimisation and efficiency
+Process improvement focuses on task optimisation and efficiency.

 When to Choose LITE

-LITE framework excels in situations involving:
+The LITE framework excels in situations involving:

-Variable loads with different weights, sizes, and characteristics
+Variable loads with different weights, sizes, and characteristics.

-Weight-critical operations where load limits are primary safety concerns
+Weight-critical operations where load limits are primary safety concerns.

-Material handling as the core business function
+Material handling as the core business function.

-Dynamic environments where load characteristics change frequently
+Dynamic environments where load characteristics change frequently.

-Equipment selection based on load requirements
+Equipment selection based on load requirements.

 Hybrid Approach Benefits